lupyuen/lupyuen.github.io/src/auto2.md

 fi
 ```

-TODO

-Just before adding the Test Log, we insert the Test Status...
+Just before adding the Automated Test Log, we insert the __Test Status__...

 ```bash
 ##  Show the Test Status, like "All OK!
 BL602 has successfully joined the LoRaWAN Network"